ningchencontact/azure-docs.zh-tw/articles/data-factory/data-migration-guidance-overview.md

 ---
-title: 使用 Azure Data Factory 將資料從您的 data lake 和資料倉儲遷移至 Azure
+title: Migrate data from data lake and data warehouse to Azure
-description: 使用 Azure Data Factory 將資料從您的 data lake 和資料倉儲遷移至 Azure。
+description: Use Azure Data Factory to migrate data from your data lake and data warehouse to Azure.
 services: data-factory
 documentationcenter: ''
 author: dearandyxu